shanevanheerden/shanevanheerden.github.io/_news/announcement_5.md

 Looking back on my time at Stellenbosch University, I am grateful for the experiences and growth that I have had.
 As I embark on my career, I will continue to be open to new opportunities and challenges and strive to learn and grow even more.

-{% include figure.html path="assets/img/news/graduation1.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/news/graduation1.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
-{% include figure.html path="assets/img/news/graduation2.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/news/graduation2.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}